Le délicieux Gâteau des Rois en Provence

 |

 Take the butter out of the refrigerator some time before starting the preparation so that it softens.
-Dissolve the yeast in 1/2 a glass of lukewarm water and set aside.
+Dissolve the yeast in half a glass of lukewarm water and set aside.
 Wash the orange and grate the zest.
 Mix the flour with 4 egg yolks, then the sugars.
-Cut the softened butter into small pieces and moisten it with the yeast.
-Mix with the preparation by hand, kneading until a consistent dough is obtained.
-Add orange blossom water and orange zest to the dough Slide the beans in and form a ball.
+Cut the softened butter into small pieces and mix it with the yeast.
+Mix with the mixture by hand, kneading until a consistent dough is obtained.
+Add the orange blossom water and orange zest to the dough.
+Slide the beans in and form a ball.
 Leave to rise for 6 hours in a cool place.
 Preheat the oven to 200°C (Thermostat 6/7).
 Flatten the dough slightly by hand.
 Make a hole in the middle to form the crown and place it on a pre-oiled baking sheet.
 Brush the crown with the last egg yolk.
 Garnish the wreath with candied fruit, which you can also glaze with agave syrup, maple syrup or honey.
 Bake at 200°C for 30 minutes, keeping a close eye on it.
 Once out of the oven, you can sprinkle it with coarse or powdered sugar.
-Don't forget to order 2 crowns! |
+Don't forget to order two crowns! |

 Fancy enjoying the gastronomy of Provence during your holidays?
 Discover all our holiday rentals in Provence at the foot of Mont Ventoux.
 Charm and authenticity await you for a successful holiday under the southern French sun .